-An empty TSA checkpoint at Ronald Reagan Washington National Airport.
+An empty TSA checkpoint at Ronald Reagan Washington National Airport, March 30.
 Photo: Ting Shen/Xinhua via Getty Images

 The Transportation Security Administration screened fewer than 100,000 people at airports around the U.S. on both Tuesday and Wednesday, per agency data.

 The state of play: The 94,931 people screened on Wednesday is down from 2,229,276 on a comparable weekday a year ago.
 The last time the nation averaged fewer than 100,000 air passengers was in 1954, notes the AP.

 - The steep drop was fueled by plummeting demand for air travel amid the coronavirus crisis — exacerbated by travel restrictions to both Europe and China.